 One thing I have used around clematis is pine bark mini nuggets, until the surrounding plants get wide enough to shade the clematis roots.
 By the time the nuggets break down, the other plants are doing their job.
 The nuggets shade the clematis roots but also have enough spaces between the nuggets for a free flow of air and water.
 There’s probably no scientific basis for using them in this particular way but it has worked for me and so I don’t plan to mess with success!

-In case anyone is wondering why I haven’t mentioned pine needles as a mulch, it’s because that material is pretty much unknown commercially here in the Northeast.
+In case anyone is wondering why I haven’t mentioned pine needles as a mulch, it’s because that material is almost unknown commercially here in the Northeast.
 In more than four decades of gardening here I’ve never once seen it offered for sale either in bags or in bulk.

 Drawbacks: Stone mulches need deep pockets and strong backs.
 Depending on the color, it can absorb a lot of heat and transfer it to the soil (thus drying it out) which can be good or bad depending what you’re growing and where.
 If, like me, you hate dyed mulches there’s pretty much no way that a stone option is going to be unobtrusive or “look like dirt”: it’ll be some shade of white, tans, bluish grey, or reddish.
 And if you’re going to ever need to kneel on the stuff, better stack at least two of those kneeling pad things before you get “down and dirty” because otherwise your knees will not be happy!